Thursday, May 17, 2018

 I hope I've given you some ideas about valuing your start-up.

-I have concentrated on the Financial value in this article.
-However, it's important to remember that sometimes a large company will buy a startup because it has strategic value rather than financial.
+I have concentrated on Financial value in this article.
+However, it's important to remember that a large company will sometimes buy a startup because of its strategic value rather than its financial value.